mui/material-ui/packages/pigment-css-react/HOW_PIGMENT_CSS_WORKS.md

 ## Processor

 Pigment CSS uses the [WyW-in-JS](https://wyw-in-js.dev/) library that also powers [Linaria](https://linaria.dev/).
 It has a concept of `processors` which enables custom logic around what to do when users use an import from the library.
+What a `processor` does is looks through the source code for `styled` (or other function) calls and extracts the arguments to be evaluatable.
+Then these evaluated values are handed back to Pigmen CSS to add our own customization on top.

 For example, take a look at this implementation of the `css` function: